shiro900/ChessGame/README.md

 ### ChessGame
 A chess game made with Monogame.
-Working on the online version.
+Working on the online version (HTTP) and AI.